 Are you ready to start your inclusive journey?
 If so, Recite Me can provide your organisation with assistance on your new mission to become accessible, in the form of these simple steps:

 Contact our team for more advice about WCAG standards and the web accessibility legislation that applies to your organisation.

-Find out more about the Recite Me Web Accessibility Scanner.
+Find out more about the Recite Me Web Accessibility Checker.

 Schedule a free scanner demonstration to learn how our technology can help you.

-Run a free scan of your website for WCAG 2.1 AA compliance.
+Run a free check of your website for WCAG 2.1 AA compliance.